vionaosiako/LionessAlbum/README.md

 * Then run server

 ## Live Link
-Or you can access the web application directly via this [LIVE LINK]().
+Or you can access the web application directly via this: https://lionessalbum.herokuapp.com/.

 ## Dependencies
 asgiref==3.5.2